14 Best Things to Do in Michigan City IN

 Favorite Animals

 Several exhibits (including the bears, wolves and otters) are visible from different angles or heights.
-If you can’t see your favorite animal, try walking around to another side to locate your favorite furry residents.
+If you can’t see your favorite animal, try walking to another side to locate your favorite furry residents.

 You’ll often find the bears cooling off in their pool on a hot day.